Deliciously Easy Orzo Pasta Recipe You Must Try Today

 Can I store cooked orzo?

-Yes, cooked orzo can be stored in an airtight container in the refrigerator for up to 3-5 days.
+Yep!
+Cooked orzo keeps well in an airtight container in the fridge for about 3-5 days.

 Conclusion